Our Certified Community Behavioral Health Clinic (CCBHC)

 - The Guidance Center in McKean County, Pa.

 What’s a Certified Community Behavioral Health Clinic (CCBHC)?

-The Certified Community Behavioral Health Clinic (CCBHC) is a new, federally funded, two-year project and part of a comprehensive, national effort to:
+The Certified Community Behavioral Health Clinic (CCBHC) is part of a national, comprehensive, and federally funded effort to:

 - Integrate behavioral and physical health care

 - Increase the consistent use of evidence-based practices

 - Improve access to high quality, community-based, behavioral health services for persons with mental health and substance use disorders (addictions).